 5. Give Your Current Visitors and Advertisers a Heads-Up

 If you have lots of traffic, let your visitors know that you are revamping your website.
 Send a short note to your mailing list and social media followers.
 Let them know you are in the process of redesigning and when they can expect to see the new look.
 Also, inform your website advertisers in case banner ads need to be resized or updated.
 This is a great time to sell new upcoming features that might be added or offer special incentives to be included on the site during the major re-launch promotion.

 6. Create a Digital Inventory List

 We discussed this last week.
-Make a plan for selling the new website and where banner ads and special sponsorships will be located and how much those placements will be so that sellers have everything need on day one.
+Make a plan for selling the new website, where banner ads and special sponsorships will be located, and how much those placements will be so that sellers have everything need on day one.
 For example, the previous weather page might have been simple text and not visited very often.
 If you have a more modern weather page, hit up potential sponsors for that.

 7. Test Different Browsers

-Ideally, just before you launch your new site, you should test how the site performs across different browsers and screen sizes.
-There are many services online that allow you to do this for free or for a small fee, such as BrowserStack.com and Browserling.
+Ideally, before launching your new site, you should test how the site performs across different browsers and screen sizes.
+Many online services allow you to do this for free or for a small fee, such as BrowserStack.com and Browserling.
 Choose the one you like best and see how your site might look on a mobile device or on a larger screen.
 The text should adapt and be clear to read, and images should still have a sharp resolution.
 Also, test out the way the site functions on a mobile device versus a traditional PC.